openstack/aodh/doc/source/architecture.rst

 Alarming Service
 ----------------

-The alarming component of Ceilometer, first delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
+The alarming component of Aodh, first delivered in the Havana version, allows you to set alarms based on threshold evaluation for a collection of samples.
 An alarm can be set on a single meter, or on a combination.
 For example, you may want to trigger an alarm when the memory consumption reaches 70% on a given instance if the instance has been up for more than 10 min.
-To setup an alarm, you will call :ref:`Ceilometer's API server <alarms-api>` specifying the alarm conditions and an action to take.
+To setup an alarm, you will call :ref:`Aodh's API server <alarms-api>` specifying the alarm conditions and an action to take.

 Of course, if you are not administrator of the cloud itself, you can only set